LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ![img/pod-pair-fail.jpg](img/pod-pair-fail.jpg){width="550"}
 {align="center"}

-There have been a large number of fixes and improvements to reduce various pairing problems and to automatically recover from them when they do occur. **Make sure you stay on top of Loop updates to take advantage of these code improvements.** It is *strongly* recommended to update to a modern stable version (i.e., the current Loop master release) when running any version of Loop prior to V2.2.4 with an Omnipod.
-In particular, you should *never* run Loop V2.2.3 with an Omnipod due to a severe UI bug that can result in a partially setup pod where the only possible recovery is an immediate Loop update to be able to complete the pod setup process.
+There have been a large number of fixes and improvements to reduce various pairing problems and to automatically recover from them when they do occur.

+!!! info "Update regularly to take advantage of  improvements"

+    **Make sure you stay on top of Loop updates to take advantage of these code improvements.**
+    It is *strongly* recommended to update to a modern stable version (i.e., the [current Loop release](../../version/releases/#current-release)) when running any version of Loop prior to `v2.2.9`.

+!!! bug "Loop v3.0.0 and  Missed Meal Detection"

+    You should *never* run Loop `v3.0.0` with a **Medtronic** pump because of an error in this version where Loop would decide that a bolus was not actually delivered and not add it to IOB.
+This was much more common with Medtronic, but it did happen with pods.
+    This problem has been fixed since Loop `v3.2.0`.

 ## Why do pod pairings fail?

-Assuming the RileyLink is ok, the most common cause of a pod pairing failure is that Loop incorrectly partially pairs with the pod due to some problems during the fragile pairing process, perhaps aggravated by the placement of the RileyLink and the pod, wireless communications interference, and/or incorrect handling of some fault and retry conditions in versions of Loop prior to V2.2.4 that can leave the pod in an apparent non-responding state.
+Assuming the RileyLink is ok, the most common cause of a pod pairing failure is that Loop incorrectly partially pairs with the pod due to some problems during the fragile pairing process, perhaps aggravated by the placement of the RileyLink and the pod, wireless communications interference that can leave the pod in an apparent non-responding state.
 This page will help you walk through some easy troubleshooting steps to recover that pod into good working order.

-!!! info "Move Logically"
+!!! tip "Move Logically"

     Let's walk through the pod pairing/replacement process from the very beginning to make sure that we have all the important steps clearly identified even before you attempt to press that **Pair** button.

 ## Step 0: Check your Loop version

-You can check which version of Loop you are running by pressing the gear (⚙️) in the bottom right-hand corner of the Loop home screen and then looking at the line under the header.
-If you are running Loop V2.2.3, you should update *immediately* as this is the only way to recover from a number of pairing failure situations.
-If you are running a version of Loop prior to V2.2.4 (or its equivalent), it is recommended to update to the current Loop master release to prevent pairing difficulties.
+You can check which version of Loop you are running by pressing the gear icon (⚙️) in the bottom right-hand corner of the Loop home screen and then looking at the line under the header.

+!!! info "Upgrade Loop if version prior to v2.2.9"

+    If you are running a version of Loop prior to v2.2.9, it is recommended to update to the [current Loop release](../../version/releases/#current-release) if your configuration meets the [requirements](../../intro/requirements).

 ## Step 1: Verify the RileyLink